SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. For a universal joint - do the input and output shafts turn in the...
+10. For a universal joint - what is the angular range between the input shaft and the output shaft in which this mechanism will work?

 Lead screw - rack and pinion